Salted Caramel Hot Chocolate

 3. Chill the concentrate, the remaining wine and the Fresca overnight.

 4. Transport these to camp in an ice chest or insulated bag to keep chilled.

-The idea is to fill sugar cones with favorite mix-ins, wrap in foil and heat over the fire until everything is warm and gooified.
+The idea is to fill sugar cones with favorite mix-ins, wrap in foil and heat over the fire until everything is warm and gooey.

 Pictured is a Campfire Cone with chocolate chips, marshmallows, banana pieces and peanut butter.
-Um, we should take this moment to recommend serving a healthy meal beforehand to reduce the risk of sugar shock.
+We should take this moment to recommend serving a healthy meal beforehand to reduce the risk of sugar shock.

 We got the photo and the idea here, and we’ve read elsewhere that you can include strawberries or dried fruits and nuts in the mix.
 Heck, you could probably fill them with scrambled eggs and call them breakfast cones!